Stooshe

-Stooshe (/ˈstʊʃi/ STUU-shee) are a British girl group from London, consisting of three members Alexandra Buggs, Karis Anderson and Courtney Rumbold.
-Initially signed to Warner Music they released of their first single "Love Me", featuring US rapper Travie McCoy, in 2012.
+Stooshe (/ˈstʊʃi/ STUU-shee) are an English girl group from London, consisting of three members Alexandra Buggs, Karis Anderson and Courtney Rumbold.
+Initially signed to Warner Music, they released of their first single "Love Me", featuring American rapper Travie McCoy, in 2012.
 Later that year Stooshe were nominated for the BBC's Sound of 2012 poll.

-Their debut single, "Love Me", featuring US rapper Travie McCoy, peaked at number five on the UK Singles Chart.
+Their debut single, "Love Me", featuring American rapper Travie McCoy, peaked at number five on the UK Singles Chart.
 They released "Black Heart" in June 2012, which peaked at number three after a month in the top 10.
 A cover of TLC's "Waterfalls" was released as a single in November 2012.
 "Slip" was released as the third single and reached number 12 on the UK Singles Chart.
 Their debut album, London with the Lights On, was released on 27 May 2013.

 The first single from their second album, "Lock Down", was released on 15 January 2016.
 Stooshe announced "Let It Go" as the second official single, and it was released 1 July 2016.